mirror/chromium/components/background_task_scheduler/README.md

 ## Background

+In Android M+ it is encouraged to use `JobScheduler` for all background jobs, instead of using things like `IntentService` or polling using alarms.
+Using the system API is beneficial as it has a full view of what goes on in the system and can schedule jobs accordingly.

+However, this functionality was introduced in Android L, and the API has been very stable since Android M. This means that we also need a similar framework for older versions of Android, which is provided by Google Play services.
+We prefer system APIs, since they do not require including external libraries which bloats the APK size of Chrome and adds unnecessary complexity.
+The GcmNetworkManager isonly used when the system API is not available.

 The `background_task_scheduler` component provides a new framework for use within chromium to schedule and execute background jobs using the frameworks available on a given version of Android.
 The public API of the framework is similar to that of the Android `JobScheduler`, but it is backed by either the system `JobScheduler` API or by GcmNetworkManager.
 What service is used to back the framework remains unknown to callers of the API.

-In Android N+ it is encouraged to use `JobScheduler` for all background jobs, instead of using things like `IntentService`.
-Using the system API is beneficial as it has a full view of what goes on in the system and can schedule jobs accordingly.
-In addition, it does not require including external libraries which bloats the APK size of Chrome and adds unnecessary complexity.
-However, on device running older than Android L, a fallback option is required, and this framework uses the fallback for all versions older than Android M.

 ## What is a task